OpenDSA/OpenDSA/RST/en/Glossary.rst

       vertices on the path are distinct.

    simple type
+      :to-term: boolean :label: example of
+      :to-term: integer :label: example of

       A :term:`data type` whose values contain no subparts.
       An example is the integers.